magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/custom-form-validation.md

 ---

 This tutorial shows you how to validate your own form, using `mage/validation` library, before submitting it to the server.
-This gives the possibility to customer to fix all the invalid data straight away, which improves the good user experience.
+This gives the possibility to customer to fix all the invalid data straight away, which improves the user experience and user interface accessibility.

 ## Initiating validation